 En-route we visit the small Renaissance town of Úbeda.
 We take a walk through Ubeda’s pottery making quarter and the handsome Plaza Vázquez de Molina, flanked by elegant palaces including the present day parador, which conceals a beautiful inner courtyard with a double gallery.
 We also visit the Holy Chapel of San Salvador designed by Diego de Siloé in 1536.
 It is rare in Spain to find a church built during a short period in a unified style without a large number of later accretions.
 This is particularly so of the interior, whose decoration and furnishings have altered little since its construction.

-After a group lunch we continue in the afternon our drive to Toledo.
+In the afternoon, we continue our drive to Toledo.
 We emerge from the Sierra Morena onto the flat expanse of the La Mancha plain where Cervantes set his masterpiece, Don Quixote.
 This area is also famed for its dry wine and Manchego cheese.
 (Overnight Toledo) BL

 - Toledo Cathedral

 Toledo, located on a high promontory created by a bend in the River Tagus (Spanish: Tajo) is another Spanish city with a multi-layered past.
 Inhabited since pre-Roman times, Toledo, or Toletum, was a provincial town until the mid-6th century AD when it became the capital of the Visigothic kingdom, and its bishop served as head of the Spanish church.
 The much-restored Alcázar dominates Toledo’s highest point, an imposing architectural declaration of authority that has persisted here in different forms since Roman antiquity.
 Toledo was conquered by Muslim armies by 712 and ultimately became part of the Umayyad-ruled al-Andalus, losing its pre-eminence to Cordóba.